ruhmamehek/CAI_project/README.md

 - [ ] Implement generation pipeline with citations
 - [ ] Add NLI verification layer
 - [ ] Build evaluation framework

+## Attribution

+Portions of the SEC parsing utilities in `src/prepline_sec_filings/` are adapted from [Unstructured-IO/pipeline-sec-filings](https://github.com/Unstructured-IO/pipeline-sec-filings) (commit `babc6430e36c76c21a9c963ceda4867c9b5d28a9`), released under the Apache License 2.0.
+Our preprocessing approach is informed by the section-aware pipeline described in *A Scalable Data-Driven Framework for Systematic Analysis of SEC 10-K Filings Using Large Language Models* ([arXiv:2409.17581](https://arxiv.org/abs/2409.17581)).